(Revisiting? Click here for list of new pages)

 St Philip & St Jacob, CITY

 Medieval, still stands in its large churchyard.
 Almost closed, has been revived as "Pip & Jay's", Evangelical who have had run-ins with the church commissioners over the treatment of some of the furnishings (e.g. painting the Jacobean pulpit white).
 Chancel can be curtained off, side chapels screened off to form rooms.
-In use
+In use (2021) as "Central Church" and further re-ordering of the interior is planned.

 New church in Gateacre Road 1987, replacing one of 1956 in Hareclive Road.
 In use.